revature-13Aug18-java/code-samples-for-Jan-Balangue/p0-jan-balangue/README.md

 # p0-jan-balangue
-This is a CLI banking application utilizing the following technologies:
+This is a CLI banking application that allows the user to create an account, make deposits and withdraw funds.
+It utilizes the following technologies:
 * Java
 * JDBC
 * log4j